 Then COVID hit, and the whole world shut down.
 I didn’t hear from my agent, at all.
 After many attempts to find out what was going on in New York City and the publishing world and receiving no response, I reluctantly decided to part ways with my agent after my one-year contract was up.
 During that time, I wrote a fifth novel, PROXIMITY TO POWER, another political conspiracy thriller.
 I submitted it and AGAINST ORDERS to that interested publisher, but, although they loved it, they believed they didn’t have the audience to market political thrillers.
 I tried one other, and they said the same.

 Discouraging, yes, but while I took time off from querying for an agent, I decided to query a new independent publisher instead, and they requested my full manuscript within 2 hours, then made me an offer 2 days later.
 After many rounds of endless questions (because I was completely skittish following my horrible experiences with both agents and publishers), I chose to accept their 3-book deal.
-AGAINST ORDERS (The Against Orders Series Book 1) will be published in 2024.
-I’m currently writing book 2, tentatively titled THE CAMARILLA CONFLICT (The Against Orders Series Book 2).
-It might be published in 2024, as well, but 2025 is more likely, as is the untitled book 3.
+AGAINST ORDERS (The Against Orders Series - Book 1) is out now.
+I’m currently writing book 2, tentatively titled THE CAMARILLA DECEPTION (The Against Orders Series - Book 2).
+To be published most likely in 2025 with the untitled book 3 sometime after that.

 In even more good news, my publisher (I love being able to say that!), Aethon Books, also said they want PROXIMITY TO POWER, though we’ve yet to discuss it as the AGAINST ORDERS SERIES takes priority, but since Aethon prefers series, I imagine it’ll end up being a 2 or 3-book series, as well.
 So it looks like I’ll be writing non-stop for the foreseeable future, probably the next 2 to 3 years, (which is cool since I recently retired as a designer in the building industry.)
 After that, who knows.
 But I do have a new idea that I really want to pursue, though it’s a bit outside my current genre of political conspiracy thrillers.
 I almost included the premise here, but I don’t want to jinx it, so it’s my little secret for now.